Gules, three lozenges Or.

 Bearer: Northam, Jason Landers.

-Port and windows, Between, Watercolor, Proper, Engrailed, Eradicated, Asuncion and de la Asuncion, lineages, Azure, Bibliography, Structured and parallel blazons, Boa, Bordure, Head, Chevron, Carbuncle, Charged, Castle, Kapok tree, Compony, Snowflake, Created, Four, Triple-towered, Outlined in sable, Within, Dimidiated, Two, In the fess point, In base, Coat of arms, Emerald, Schema, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Lozenge, Semi-circular, Or, Leather, Argent, Without divisions, Pommelled, Sable, Vert, Freehand, Three and One.
+Port and windows, Between, Watercolor, Proper, Engrailed, Eradicated, Asuncion and de la Asuncion, lineages, Azure, Flag, Bibliography, Structured and parallel blazons, Boa, Bordure, Wreath, Head, Chevron, Carbuncle, Charged, Castle, Kapok tree, Compony, Snowflake, Created, Four, Triple-towered, Outlined in sable, Within, In the fess point, Coat of arms, Emerald, Schema, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Lozenge, Lozengy, Semi-circular, Or, Leather, Argent, Without divisions, Pommelled, Sable, Vert, Three, One and Tree.

 Dr. Antonio Salmerón y Cabañas,